Are you scratching your head and wondering what fun school holiday activities Cairns in Queensland has to offer your kids?

 Starry Night Cinemas

-Starry Night Cinema is the outdoor cinema arm of End Credits Film Club – a not for profit film club dedicated to developing independent screen culture in Cairns since 1999.
+This is an outdoor cinema that is part of the End Credits Film Club – a not for profit film club dedicated to developing independent screen culture in Cairns since 1999.
 Starry Night Cinema screens family classics, new family releases, cult classics and old time favourites.
 All cinema evenings have food trucks, a pop-corn stall and coffee van on-site.
 BYO meals is permitted to all cinema events.
 Films are screened throughout the ‘dry’ months of the year between May and December (all films are cancelled in the case of unfavourable weather).
-Find out more here

 Book a group into bowling and you will be surprised how affordable it can be!
 The whole family will enjoy a session, start a new family tradition!
 Check it out here